Biographies for members of the Social Covenant Steering Group.

 Shubhanna cares for her youngest child, who is autistic with a significant learning disability, as well as managing the health and care needs of her mother.
 She also provides support to her husband who was diagnosed with a degenerative neurological condition a few years ago.
 She is currently the Partnership Development Officer at the Coalition of Carers in Scotland.

 Jim has cerebral-palsy and is also an experienced campaigner for disabled peoples’ rights.
 He was also a member of the IRASC advisory group.

 Cathie has been campaigning with Care Home relatives Scotland to protect the rights of loved ones in nursing and residential care.
 She is a former corporate communications manager at South Lanarkshire Council.

 There is a standing invitation for a COSLA representative on the group.
 COSLA is a councillor-led, cross-party organisation who work on councils' behalf to focus on the challenges and opportunities they face, and to engage positively with governments and others on policy, funding and legislation.

 Dr Pauline Nolan

-John has Usher Syndrome type 2 and been severely Deaf from birth, then began losing his sight in his late teens.
+John has usher syndrome type two and has been severely deaf from birth, then began losing his sight in his late teens.
 He now has less than 5% vision left, and has lived experience of dual sensory loss for over 50 years.
-Formerly a Board member of Deafblind Scotland, he now has a role as a Training and Participation officer, delivering training and talks to both the public and private sector, promoting equality and support for those with dual sensory loss.
+Formerly a board member of Deafblind Scotland, he now has a role as a Training and Participation officer, delivering training and talks to both the public and private sector, promoting equality and support for those with dual sensory loss.